-1. Upon receipt of the Form or other report of an alleged violation, Community Standards and Conduct (including, by definition, its designee), may decide to conduct further investigation of the alleged violation.
+1. Upon receipt of the Form or other repor of an alleged viola ion, Community Standards and Conduct (including, by definition, its designee), may decide to conduc further investigation of the alleged violation.
 Community Standards and Conduct may appoint an academic liaison to assist throughout the investigatory process ("Investigatory Academic Liaison") and may request other personnel, including CS&S, to assist in the investigation.